Sonar-Demos/cpp-demo/README.md

 ![Coverage summary](img/coverage.png)

-## 🔍 What you can find in you Sonar report
+## 🔍 What you can find in your Sonar report

-Sonar reports variaous kinds of findings.
+Sonar reports various kinds of findings.
 Here is a selection that you can find in this demo project:

 ### 🪲 Bugs, 🧀 code smells, 🎯 vulnerabilities